 You might be able to clear up the matter even if the CAIVRS entry isn't a mistake, though you probably won't be able to get a new government loan in the meantime.
 For instance, if you're in default on a federal student loan, you can usually clean up your CAIVRS records by paying off the debt in full or establishing a repayment plan with the federal Department of Education and making timely payments.

-As mentioned earlier, if you previously had an FHA-insured mortgage and lost your home to foreclosure, you'll typically have to wait three years before you can get another FHA-insured loan.
+Again, if you previously had an FHA-insured mortgage and lost your home to foreclosure, you'll typically have to wait three years before you can get another FHA-insured loan.
 In some cases, though, being on CAIVRS might not prevent you from getting a new FHA-insured loan, like if you got divorced and your spouse was supposed to make the mortgage payments but didn't.
-The lender won't make an exception, however, if FHA paid an insurance claim on a mortgage that was in default before the divorce.
+However, the lender won't make an exception if FHA paid an insurance claim on a mortgage that was in default before the divorce.